Our modern facilities in the Charlotte & Lewis Steinberg Emergency at 4001 Leslie Street, Toronto, feature four distinct treatment areas:

 A negative pressure room is totally enclosed and is separately ventilated to prevent the transmission of infectious diseases.
 These physical upgrades give us the capacity to effectively and safely handle many people in our Emergency who are showing signs of an infectious disease.

-Our Acute Care area in Emergency has 19 cubicles, with the ability to care for cardiac patients in 17 rooms.
-There are 8 negative pressure isolation rooms in this area with "switchable glass" doors.
+Our acute care area in the ED has 19 cubicles, with the ability to care for cardiac patients in 17 rooms.
+There are eight negative pressure isolation rooms in this area with "switchable glass" doors.
 Some patients will be asked to sit in chairs while they are waiting further investigations or test results.